Did you know that posting memes can help you grow your business on social media? In fact, 60% of people use social media to find funny content.

 4. Posting Too Many Memes

 The key is to find a balance that works for your brand.
 You want to diversify your Instagram content without going off-brand.
-After all, you run a business Instagram account, not a meme page.
+After all, you run a business Instagram profile, not a meme page.
 Your main goals should be to promote your products/services and gain more website traffic to increase your sales.

 To make sure you have a diverse combination of Instagram posts, you can create content categories and organize them by topics.
 In this way, you will avoid posting repetitive content.